hosseinmoein/DataFrame/README.md

 ### Performance
 You have probably heard of Polars DataFrame.
 It is implemented in Rust and ported with zero-overhead to Python (as long as you don’t have a loop).
 I have been asked by many people to write a comparison for <B>DataFrame vs. Polars</B>.
 So, I finally found some time to learn a bit about Polars and write a very simple benchmark.<BR>
 I wrote the following identical programs for both Polars and C++ DataFrame (and Pandas).
-I used Polars version 0.19.14.
+I used Polars version: 0.19.14 (Pandas version: 1.5.3, Numpy version: 1.24.2).
 And I used C++20 clang compiler with -O3 option.
 I ran both on my, somewhat outdated, MacBook Pro.<BR>
 In both cases, I created a dataframe with 3 random columns.
 The C++ DataFrame also required an additional index column of the same size.
 Polars doesn’t believe in index columns (that has its own pros and cons.
 I am not going through it here).
 Each program has three identical parts.
 First it generates and populates 3 columns with 300m random numbers each (in case of C++ DataFrame, it must also generate a sequential index column of the same size).
 That is the part I am _not_ interested in.
 In the second part, it calculates the mean of the first column, the variance of the second column, and the Pearson correlation of the second and third columns.
 In the third part, it does a select (or filter as Polars calls it) on one of the columns.